 Find Cheap Homeowners Insurance Quotes in Your Area

 Also called a homeowners policy special form, an HO-3 policy is the most common type of home insurance form on the market.
-What separates an HO-3 from policies with more limited coverage—such as HO-1 and HO-2 policies—is that your dwelling will be covered for all perils, unless they are specifically detailed as exclusions.
+What separates an HO-3 from policies with more limited coverage — such as HO-1 and HO-2 policies — is that your dwelling is covered against all perils, unless they are specifically listed as exclusions.
 This type of coverage is referred to as open perils coverage, with a peril defined as any risk or cause of loss to your home.

-Damage to your personal property, on the other hand, will only be covered on a named perils basis with an HO-3.
+Damage to your personal property, on the other hand, is only covered on a named perils basis with an HO-3.
 This means that the cause of damage has to be explicitly stated in the HO-3 form to ensure coverage by your insurer.

 |Other structures||10% of dwelling limit|